Lost & Found

 Tell us as soon as you discover your pet missing

 Search our database of dogs, cats and all other animals in case your missing pet is here at the shelter.
 If you don’t see your pet listed, please fill out a Lost Pet Online Report and be as specific as possible.
+Please visit the shelter in person as well!

 Check out the Finding Rover app on your smartphone or online at FindingRover.com for FREE